 There were no material changes and commitments affecting the financial position of the Company which have occurred between the close of the financial year till the date of this Report.

 Meetings of the Board

-A calendar of Meetings is prepared and circulated in advance to the Directors.
-During the year four Board Meetings were held, details of meetings held and attended by each Director are given in the Corporate Governance Report.
+During the year seven Board Meetings were held, details of meetings held and attended by each Director are given in the Corporate Governance Report.

 Audit Committee